The One-Loop Matter Bispectrum in the Effective Field Theory of Large Scale Structures

-In Fig.~\ref{fig:pval-kmax}, we display the $p$-values corresponding to various fits of $B_\text{EFT-1-loop}$ as a function of $k_{\rm comp}$ on top and of $k_{\rm comp}^3$ on the bottom, as well as $p$-values for the EFT prediction including only the $B_{c_{\rm s}}$ counterterm, one-loop SPT, and the tree-level prediction.
-Comparing the $B_\text{EFT-1-loop}$ curves with different values of $k_{\rm max}$, we see that overfitting is not an issue: even with the freedom of 3 arbitrary parameters, the fit cannot reach beyond $k_{\rm comp}\sim 0.34 \hinvMpc$ before becoming much worse at low $k$.
-Therefore, this must be a region where a higher-order correction, namely $B_\text{2-loop}$ and associated counterterms, contributes significantly to the nonlinear bispectrum.
+As a check that we are not neglecting any important terms, we also repeat this analysis for the sum of $B_\text{EFT-1-loop}$ plus the 3 tree-level counterterms we have mentioned earlier: \beq B_\text{EFT-1-loop+3} = B_\text{EFT-1-loop}+B_{c_1}+B_{c_2}+B_{c_3}\ . \eeq We simultaneously fit for the values of $c_1$, $c_2$, and $c_3$ (while keeping $\co$ fixed), using all triangles with maximum side length less than some upper limit $k_{\rm max}$.
+The results for various values of $k_{\rm max}$ are shown in Fig.~\ref{fig:pval-kmax-c123}.
+We find that there is no issue with regard to ``over-fitting": even with the freedom of 3 arbitrary parameters, the fit cannot reach beyond $k_{\rm comp}\sim 0.32 \hinvMpc$ before becoming much worse at low~$k$.
+Therefore, in this region there must be a higher-order correction, namely $B_\text{2-loop}$ and associated counterterms, that contributes significantly to the nonlinear bispectrum.